Testing Viability of Benchmark Dark Matter Models for the Galactic Center Excess: Introduction

 The origin of the Galactic Center excess (GCE) is a long-standing puzzle.
 First identified in 2009 by Goodenough and Hooper \cite{Goodenough:2009gk}, the excess is spectrally broad with a peak around $1-3$ GeV in energy, and spatially extended out to at least $10-20^\circ$ from the Galactic Center \cite{Hooper:2013rwa, Daylan:2014rsa, Buschmann:2020adf}.
 The signal is an ``excess'' in the sense that it cannot be readily absorbed into standard models of the diffuse Galactic gamma-ray emission arising from cosmic rays interacting with the gas and starlight (e.g.~\cite{Calore:2014xka}).
 However, the inferred spatial and spectral properties of the GCE do inherit substantial uncertainties from the modeling of this background, and---in part for this reason---its physical origin remains unclear.

-It is plausible that the GCE originates from familiar but uncatalogued sources, such as an unknown population of pulsars or other gamma-ray-emitting stars in the stellar bulge of the Milky Way \cite{Goodenough:2009gk,Abazajian:2010zy}.
+It is plausible that the GCE originates from familiar but uncatalogued sources, such as an unknown population of pulsars in the stellar bulge of the Milky Way \cite{Goodenough:2009gk,Abazajian:2010zy} (or in principle, other gamma-ray-emitting stars (e.g.~\cite{Martin:2017sno}), although we are not aware of another source category that has been confirmed to produce an appropriate spectrum).
 Some studies have suggested the detection of point-like structure in the GCE that would support this hypothesis (e.g.~\cite{Lee:2015fea,Bartels:2015aea}), or that detected gamma-ray sources might contribute significantly to the GCE (e.g.~\cite{Malyshev:2024obk}).
-However, the initial searches for sources below Fermi's detection threshold have been shown to be susceptible to false positives in the presence of background mismodeling \cite{Leane:2020nmi,Leane:2020pfc}, and more recent studies with more sophisticated modeling and analysis techniques have generally found reduced or absent evidence for GCE-associated point sources compared to the initial claims \cite{Buschmann:2020adf, List:2020mzd,Mishra-Sharma:2021oxe,Caron:2022akb, List:2025qbx}.\footnote{This does not exclude the pulsar hypothesis, as a sufficiently large population of dim pulsars would be indistinguishable from diffuse emission.} Perhaps the strongest argument for a pulsar (or other stellar) origin for the GCE is the claim that its morphology traces that of the Galactic stellar bulge (e.g.~\cite{Macias:2016nev,Bartels:2017vsx, Macias:2019omb, Song:2024iup}).
+However, the initial searches for sources below Fermi's detection threshold have been shown to be susceptible to false positives in the presence of background mismodeling \cite{Leane:2020nmi,Leane:2020pfc}, and more recent studies with more sophisticated modeling and analysis techniques have generally found reduced or absent evidence for GCE-associated point sources compared to the initial claims \cite{Buschmann:2020adf, List:2020mzd,List:2021aer,Mishra-Sharma:2021oxe,Caron:2022akb, List:2025qbx}.\footnote{This does not exclude the pulsar hypothesis, as a sufficiently large population of dim pulsars (see e.g.~\cite{Gautam:2021wqn} for a model) would be indistinguishable from diffuse emission.
+However, on their face these results do not appear compatible with inferred luminosity functions for pulsar populations in globular clusters, which tend to predict more bright pulsars (e.g.~\cite{Hooper:2016rap, Dinsmore:2021nip, Amerio:2024qor}).} Perhaps the strongest argument for a pulsar (or other stellar) origin for the GCE is the claim that its morphology traces that of the Galactic stellar bulge (e.g.~\cite{Macias:2016nev,Bartels:2017vsx, Macias:2019omb, Song:2024iup}).
 However, the robustness of this conclusion is disputed in the literature, with the preferred morphology depending to some degree on the modeling of the Galactic diffuse emission (e.g.~\cite{DiMauro:2021raz,Cholis:2021rpp,McDermott:2022zmq,Zhong:2024vyi, Ramirez:2024oiw}).
 A recent study has also argued that given the merger history of the Milky Way, a bulge-like morphology may be natural for a signal sourced from the dark matter (DM) halo, making it difficult to use morphological information to confirm or refute the pulsar hypothesis \cite{Muru:2025vpz}.